JoycelynO/Customer-Churn-Analysis/README.md

 This project analyses customer data to track customer attrition rate and assist a telecom company devise new customer retention  strategies.

 ## Project Background
-Vertex Mobile Net. is a telecom company that provides communication services to individuals and organizations.
+The telecom company provides communication services to individuals and organizations.
 The services they provide include: Telephone and Internet Services, Television Broadcasting and Wireless Communication Services.
 For subscription-based businesses, reducing customer churn is a top priority.
-This project analyses customer data to uncover critical insights that will ensure customer retention at Vertex.
+This project analyses customer data to uncover critical insights that will ensure customer retention at the company.

 Insights and Recommendations are provided on the following key areas:
 1. Churn Reasons: Analyses of attrition rate by broader churn categories and specific churn reasons.